Donate to me if you enjoy the below guide!

 Some instances have closed registrations to keep hateful people out.
 Others have open instances.
 Even if you can’t find an open instance, you can still follow people via RSS with a lot of apps.

-If you’re a writer looking for a new home, Mastodon is perfect for you if you like to connect with interesting people and make new friends.
-Below, I have included some guides to Mastodon and some instances designed for writers.
+If you’re a writer looking for a new home, the Fediverse is perfect for you if you like to connect with interesting people and make new friends.
+Below, I have included some guides to Mastodon and some instances designed for writers across the whole Fediverse.

 Before you pick an instance, it’s worth noting their rules and how often they federate, or connect with, other instances.
 If you’d like a bigger audience, try picking an instance that doesn’t block a lot of instances.
 If you’d like more of an insular community, and are not looking for a big audience, pick an instance that doesn’t federate with a lot of servers and blocks a lot of instances.
 It’s all up to you!
 If you join an instance and then later decide to move to a new instance, you can migrate your account and move your followers with you.